 This is the introduction to Volume 1 of “COVID, Capitalism, and Class War: A Social and Political Chronology of the Pandemic.”
-This volume is available for pre-order as an e-pub at Mehring Books, and will also be released in abridged form as a print volume later this year.
+This volume is available to purchase as an e-pub or printed book at Mehring Books.

 This book—compiled from the World Socialist Web Site’s coverage of the COVID-19 pandemic as it spread across the globe—is a social and political chronology of a historically critical event whose impact on the twenty-first century will prove to be as profound as that of World War I on the twentieth century.
 The comparison of the pandemic to the First World War is justified not only on the basis of the scale of human losses.
 In a manner no less profound than the cataclysm that erupted in the summer of 1914, the outbreak of the pandemic in the opening months of 2020 triggered a world crisis that exposed the political, social, and moral bankruptcy of capitalist society.

 Confronted with a public health emergency of unprecedented magnitude, virtually every government in the world refused to implement policies that were required to prevent mass infection, debilitating illness, and death.
 Economic interests—specifically, those of the financial and corporate elite—determined the response to the pandemic.
 Saving profits was prioritized over saving lives.
 Humanity is grappling with the consequences of the socially criminal response of governments to the pandemic.